Anti-Hungarian sentiment: Interwar and WW2 Romania (1920–1947)

 After World War I, by the Treaty of Trianon in 1920, Romania received significant historical lands from Hungary (marked in yellow), which had a 46% non-Romanian population, with many regions and cities almost entirely populated by Hungarians.
 Ethnic tensions persist to this day, with ethnic Hungarians still being targeted.

 During World War I, Romania had been forced into a separate peace with the Central Powers.
 The World War I turned in favor of the Entente powers, Romania reentered the conflict on 10 November 1918, just one day before the general armistice.
 Although Romania violated the terms of the Treaty of Bucharest, the victorious powers ultimately placed no obstacles, and continued to tolerate Romania's unlawful actions.
 Romania not only breached the agreements by launching a military campaign to occupy Transylvania on 12 November – one day before the Armistice of Belgrade – but also by crossing the demarcation line established at that armistice, the Mureș River, on 8 December.
 Taking advantage of the passivity of the Budapest government, which had renounced armed resistance, Romanian forces occupied a large portion of the territories they had claimed.

 After World War I, at Gyulafehérvér (now Alba Iulia) the Romanian National Assembly proclaimed the Union of Transylvania with Romania on 1 December 1918.
 In the assembly, 1,228 delegates present declared their intention for Transylvania, the Körös region, the Banat, and Máramaros – altogether 26 historic counties of the Kingdom of Hungary – to unite with the Kingdom of Romania.
-Although the decision of Romanians was the result of a unilateral resolution, it completely deprived the Hungarians of Transylvania of their right to self-determination.
-The opinion of the Hungarian population no longer interested anyone.
-Although the Székelys at the end of November, and the Hungarians of Kolozsvár (now Cluj) on 2 December, also declared that they did not wish to belong to Romania, their voices no longer reached the ears of the Entente powers.
-The Treaty of Trianon in 1920 drew a border that placed 1,658,045 Hungarians under Romanian rule, although the territory granted was smaller than what Romania had originally demanded.The nation-state ambitions of Greater Romania, once realized, were soon followed by the swift abandonment of the noble promises made at the Assembly of Alba Iulia.
+Although the decision of Romanians was the result of a unilateral resolution, it completely deprived the Hungarians along with the other ethnic groups of Transylvania of their right to self-determination.
+The Székelys at the end of November, and the Hungarians of Kolozsvár (now Cluj) made also an assembly on 2 December and declared that they did not wish to belong to Romania, despite the Romanian occupation continued as far as Western Hungary.
+The Treaty of Trianon in 1920 drew a border that placed about 1,658,045 Hungarians under Romanian rule, although the territory granted was smaller than what Romania had originally demanded.
+The nation-state ambitions of Greater Romania, once realized, were soon followed by the swift abandonment of the noble promises made at the Assembly of Alba Iulia.
 Instead, the Romanian state increasingly sought to assert its perceived national grandeur at the expense of the Hungarian population and to redress what it regarded as historical grievances.
 After 1920, the Hungarians, now a detached ethnic minority, found themselves facing a harsh new reality in which they were compelled to wage a bitter struggle for even the smallest remnants of their cultural and national identity.